10 Transformations of random variables

 An important concept in this context is a one-to-one transformation.

-FIGURE 6.1: Two transformations: a non-one-to-one transformation (left panel), and a one-to-one transformation (right panel).
+FIGURE 10.1: Three transformations: a non-one-to-one transformation (left panel), and two one-to-one transformations (centre and right panels).

-The method is relatively straightforward for one-to-one transformations (such as \(Y = 1 - X\) or \(Y = \exp(X)\)).
-Considerable care needs to be exercised if the transformation is not one-to-one; examples are given below.
+The method is relatively straightforward for one-to-one transformations, but considerable care is needed if the transformation is not one-to-one; examples are given below.
 The discrete and continuous cases are considered separately.

 Let \(X\) be a discrete random variable with probability function \(p_X(x)\), and let \(\mathcal{R}_X\) denote the set of discrete points for which \(p_X(x) > 0\).
 Let \(Y = u(X)\) define a one-to-one transformation that maps \(\mathcal{R}_X\) onto \(\mathcal{R}_Y\), the set of discrete points for which the transformed variable \(Y\) has a non-zero probability.
 If we solve \(Y = u(X)\) for \(X\) in terms of \(Y\), say \(X = w(Y) = u^{-1}(Y)\), then for each \(y \in \mathcal{R}_Y\), we have \(x = w(y)\in \mathcal{R}_X\).